 Since they use only one set width for all the letters, numbers and punctuation, these fonts have come to be called monospaced.
 Most type fonts are proportionally spaced meaning that the letters have different proportional widths depending on their design.
 So, for instance, an “i” in Times Roman or Garamond or Helvetica—all proportionally spaced fonts—is much narrower than an “m”.

-This gives monospaced fonts a particular character.
+This gives monospace fonts a particular character.
 They were the mainstays not only of typewriters, which could only move one space at a time, but also early CRT screens, where characters were made from pixels in boxes that were all the same size.

-The Monospaced Live On
+The Monospace Fonts Live On

 The one I’m writing about today though, is very personal.
 Let me tell you why.

 Once the desktop publishing revolution took over with the introduction of the first Macs and Pagemaker software, proportional fonts became the rule.
 Where everything had been typewritten or printed on dot matrix printers—more monospace fonts—now people were writing books, letters, and memos in Palatino, Times Roman, and lots of other real typefaces.